H-1B work visa attorney in Houston

-Who can apply for a H-1B visa?
+Who can apply for an H-1B visa?

 Once the company has sponsored an H-1B work visa for the worker to enter the US, it must dismiss the former employee before the expiry of his visa.
-The company is responsible for any reasonable costs incurred by the dismissed employee when moving home.
+The company is responsible for any reasonable transportation costs incurred by the dismissed employee when moving home.

 US companies can start applying for an H-1B visa 6 months before the actual date the visa becomes active.
 Since the US fiscal year begins on October 1st, employers can apply for an H-1B work visa from April 1st to April 7th, but a work visa will not become active before October 1st.

 Initially, a visa can be obtained for up to 3 years.
 It may be extended for the first time for 3 years.
 Thus, the maximum possible duration of a visa is 6 years with some exceptions.
 Those who wish to stay in the United States for more than 6 years with a valid H-1B visa can apply for a permanent residence permit (Green Card).
 If such employees do not receive a permanent residency at the end of this 6-year period, they must leave the country and stay outside the United States for at least 1 year before applying for a new H-1B visa.
 Although someone who held H-1B Visa for 6 years may be eligible for O-1 visa.